DevOpsPlayground/Hands-on-with-Hashicorps-Vault/README.md

 The AWS instances provided are simple ubuntu machines, a few things have been done on them:
 1. MySQL
 2. The Vault binary is in the PATH
-3. The Envconsul binaryu is the PATH
+3. The Envconsul binary is the PATH
+4. The Github repository for this meetup has been cloned locally

 # Application
 The application is a simple python script that populates a mysql table with data from a text file and read one out, at random.